albertoueda/usp-bsc/Simulation/README.md

 			rvm use 1.9.3

-> É possíve voltar para a versão do ruby instalada no sistema com o comando:
+> É possível voltar para a versão do ruby instalada no sistema com o comando:
 > 			rvm use system

 ### Gem ###